BirdOffice-Suite/birdmenu/README.md

 For base foods used in BirdMenu, see `food.json`.

-For condiments and other toppings, see `slime.json`.
+For condiments, toppings, and various adjectives, see `slime.json`.

 For desserts, see `dessert.json`.